Here are the best of my (Roger's) former products. Click the images for larger views.

 In June of 2005, M-Audio released BLACK BOX, designed in collaboration with Roger Linn Design.
 Black Box is a combination of many of the AdrenaLinn II's best features with an integrated USB audio interface.
 In July 2006, the Black Box software was improved and the product re-released as Black Box RELOADED.

-Released in June of 2010, AdrenaLinn Sync was a software plug-in that provided the beat-synced filter and modulation effects of our AdrenaLinn guitar pedal.
-It included a variety of filter types, distortion, a limiter and beat-synced delay.
-Modulation sources included a beat-synced LFO and 2-bar sequencer.
+Released in June of 2010, AdrenaLinn Sync was a software plug-in that provides similar function to the AdrenaLinn III guitar pedal, processing audio through rhythmic filtering and other effects.
+It was discontinued in April of 2015.
 Here's the original quickstart guide and a web archive of the original product page.